 Students are encouraged to present their research at local, regional, national, or international meetings.
 The department provides partial funding for travel to such meetings.

 Detailed information about graduate degree requirements and timelines for making satisfactory progress toward a degree is available under "Graduate Student Guidelines" on the Department of Earth and Environmental Sciences Graduate Program web page.

-All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College (particularly sections IX, X, and XII).
+All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website (particularly sections IX, X, and XII).
 They also should acquaint themselves with the University calendar, for deadline dates and so forth.

 Career opportunities are readily available for geoscience graduates.
 Professional geologists work in resource companies, environmental corporations, educational institutions, conservation agencies, urban planning, state and federal geological surveys, and government resource and research organizations.
 Companies such as ExxonMobil routinely recruit Iowa graduates on campus.